-What are the principal regulatory bodies that would have authority over a private equity fund and its manager in your jurisdiction, and what are the regulators' audit and inspection rights and managers' regulatory reporting requirements to investors or regulators?
+10 What are the principal regulatory bodies that would have authority over a private equity fund and its manager in your jurisdiction, and what are the regulators' audit and inspection rights and managers' regulatory reporting requirements to investors or regulators?

-The UK rules and regulations governing fund management focus on regulation of the entity responsible for management, rather than the funds themselves.
-Fund managers established in the UK that provide portfolio and risk management services to funds (alternative investment fund managers (AIFMs)) are required to be authorised and regulated by the Financial Conduct Authority (FCA) pursuant to the UK laws, rules and regulations implementing the Alternative Investment Fund Managers Directive 2011/61/EU (AIFMD) and associated regulations.
+The UK rules and regulations governing fund management focus on the regulation of the entity responsible for the management, rather than the funds themselves.
+Fund managers established in the United Kingdom that provide portfolio and risk management services to funds (alternative investment fund managers (AIFMs)) are required to be authorised and regulated by the Financial Conduct Authority (FCA) pursuant to the UK laws, rules and regulations implementing Directive 2011/61/EU (Alternative Investment Fund Managers Directive) (AIFMD) and associated regulations.

-Post-Brexit, the Alternative Investment Fund Managers (Amendment) (EU Exit) Regulations 2018 have been issued, under which the UK continues to apply the substantive requirements of the AIFMD, but with adjustments necessary to apply that law in the UK as a sovereign state independent of the EU.
+Post-Brexit, the Alternative Investment Fund Managers (Amendment) (EU Exit) Regulations 2018 have been issued, under which the United Kingdom continues to apply the substantive requirements of the AIFMD, but with adjustments necessary to apply that law in the United Kingdom as a sovereign state independent of the European Union.
 It is possible that, in time, UK domestic law will diverge from EU law but for now the AIFMD (as adjusted as referred to above) continues to apply.